Share on:

 Top 5 Benefits of Using Tactile Warning Systems for Visually Impaired Canadians

 Over 1.5 million Canadians are visually impaired, and an estimated 5.59 million more have sight loss causing eye disease.
 For these individuals, navigating public spaces can be challenging and unsafe without proper accessibility accommodations.
-Tactile warning systems provide an invaluable service by alerting visually impaired pedestrians to potential hazards and guiding their movement through the built environment.
+Code compliant tactile solutions provide an invaluable service by alerting visually impaired pedestrians to potential hazards and guiding their movement through the built environment.

 As a leading Canadian supplier of tactile warning systems, Tactile Solution Canada is committed to enhancing accessibility and mobility for the visually impaired.
 We offer a wide selection of tactile warning products, including detectable warning surfaces, wayfinding indicators, and exit signs.
 Our systems are designed to meet the latest accessibility standards and codes in Canada.

-Here are the top 5 benefits of using tactile warning systems for visually impaired Canadians:
+Top 5 benefits of tactile warning surface indicators for visually impaired Canadians

 1. Prevent Accidents and Injuries